Danny Havoc: Return to wrestling (2019–2020)

 Having come out of retirement at a benefit show for Matt Tremont's H2O Wrestling on October 6, 2019, Havoc was named as part of a Tokyo tour promoted by Game Changer Wrestling (GCW), where he was involved in tag team deathmatches.
 On February 3, at Live Fast Die Young, Havoc teamed with Tremont and Isami Kodaka against Drew Parker, Jimmy Lloyd and Toshiyuki Sakuda, where Parker missed a 450 splash but Havoc hit him with a death valley driver for the win.
 On February 4, at Ready to Die, Havoc teamed with Alex Colon against Kodaka and Sakuda, in which Havoc performed a around the world slam, followed by a death valley driver (called a General Order 24) on Kodaka for the win.
 On February 5, at Art of War, Havoc teamed with Colon and Tremont against Kodaka, Kenji Fukimoto and Takashi Sasaki.
 Havoc took the pin after Team Japan performed the super double knees off a ladder onto a bundle of light tubes with Havoc underneath.
 On February 15, at Run Rickey Run, Havoc faced SHLAK in a death match, replacing the injured Masashi Takeda.
 Towards the end, Havoc went for a death valley driver but missed the moonsault follow up, allowing SHLAK to hit him with two piledrivers on lighttubes and gusset boards for the win.

 Personal life and death

 Grant Amos Berkland was born in Cylinder, Iowa, on May 19, 1986.
 He was married to Brianne Morrow from 2018 until April 4, 2020, when she died from heart failure at the age of 27 in Atco, New Jersey.
-Just under two months later on May 31, Berkland died at the age of 34 in Barrington, New Jersey, also from heart failure.
+Just under two months later on May 31, Berkland died at the age of 34 in Barrington, New Jersey.
 Tributes were paid by fellow wrestlers such as Mustafa Ali, Tim Donst, Jon Moxley, Tegan Nox, Kevin Owens, and Mia Yim.